qqnpro/pleasant-goat/src/pages/index.md

 sections:
   - type: hero_section
     title: Cybersecurity for SMBs
-    subtitle: "We're working hard to make your life easier...\_ Protecting your IT against online threats is now mission critical to small business owners as attackers know SMB's are most often easy targets."
+    subtitle: "We're working hard to make your life easier...\_ Protecting your IT against online threats is now mission critical to small business owners as attackers know SMBs are most often easy targets."
     actions:
       - label: Learn More
         url: /features